-His NCI-funded study uses a rat model in which esophageal cancer is induced by the carcinogenic substance N-Nitrosomethy (NMBA).
-This is a relevant ca because it is found in the diets nese citizens who are at high risk for esophageal squamous cell carcinoma.
+His NCI-funded study uses a rat model in which esophageal cancer is induced by the carcinogenic substance N-Nitrosomethylbenzylamine nese citizens who are at high risk for esophageal squamous cell carcinoma.
 In this animal study, dietary freeze-dried black raspberries were shown to block and suppress cancer development in rats.
 The blocking agents in berries interfere with NMBA's ability to initiate tumors, Stoner explained.
 The suppressing agents also work on precancerous cells by inhibiting their growth and stimulating their death.
 Finally, the berries prevent the formation of new blood vessels that feed developing tumors, he added.